 If you are concerned that you might not meet these requirements, the UK government has set up a check your passport service to determine whether your passport will be valid on the date of travel to enter your destination country.

-If you do not meet these new requirements, your passport may require renewal.
-This can be a lengthy process so you should factor this along with any potential delays before your travels.
+If you do not meet these new requirements, your passport may require renewal and this can be a lengthy process.

 Entering the EU

 When you arrive at your destination country in the EU, the border control authorities may require you to:

 - display a return or onward ticket